 For her creative nonfiction, she was awarded an Ohio Arts Council Individual Excellence Award for FY 2018.

 Rebecca redesigned the curriculum and for nearly seven years, served as the faculty chair in the Individualized Master of Arts in Creative Writing at Antioch University Midwest.
-She served on the board of the Antioch Writers’ Workshop, and taught creative writing at Antioch College.
+She served on the board of the Antioch Writers’ Workshop, and has taught creative writing at Antioch College, and The Modern College of Design.
+She’s led workshops and given presentations at Antioch Writers’ Workshop, Wright State University, Stivers School for the Arts, McKinney Middle School, Greene County Public Library, and Into The Blue Yoga.

 When she’s not writing, teaching, or reading, Rebecca makes one-of-a-kind, Sanity Creek Sock Monkeys.
 You can read more about the monkeys here: http://sanitycreek.wordpress.com/.